 If you are a singer you probably had your voice crack up a couple of times already.
 This is fairly common especially among beginner singers, although it is not only limited to them.
 The problem is that the voice tends to crack up at the worst times, like when singing high notes when even the shortest untimed pauses can be fairly noticeable.
 If your voice tends to crack up fairly often then just keep on reading as I will give you both the reasons and the solutions of your cracked voice.

 A lot of singers are extremely terrified of cracking up while they are singing, if you are one of them then my recommendation is to not worry so much.
 Consider your voice cracks as part of your evolution as a singer, with a proper breathing and singing technique the voice crack will eventually go away.
-Although in some cases there could be an underlying health issue which makes your voice crack up, if you do know that you have such a health issue then it is time to talk with your doctor.
+Although in some cases there could be an underlying health issue that makes your voice crack up, if you do know that you have such a health issue then it is time to talk with your doctor.

 Believe it or not but it is not the end of the world if your voice cracks once in a while as you are singing, there are even people that do intentional voice crack.
-In some cases, your voice might crack up not due to an improper breathing or singing technique but while you are singing certain notes, generally speaking, this tends to happen while you sing high notes but it can definitely happen also while you are singing lower notes.
+In some cases, your voice might crack up not due to improper breathing or singing technique but while you are singing certain notes, generally speaking, this tends to happen while you sing high notes but it can definitely happen also while you are singing lower notes.

 In some cases where the singer wants to have a permanent higher voice, then cracking up is fairly normal for the first couple of weeks.
 If you want more information about how to get a permanent high voice then check out my recent article How to make your voice higher permanently ( Fast & Easy ).

-A lot of people blame one or two issues which might make your voice crack up, the truth is that there is a number of reasons why this can happen, anything from anatomical problems to even technical problems, generally speaking, it is usually a combination between several factors.
+A lot of people blame one or two issues that might make their voice crack up, the truth is that there is a number of reasons why this can happen, anything from anatomical problems to even technical problems, generally speaking, it is usually a combination between several factors.
 While there are plenty of medical studies on why someone’s voice cracks up, the problem is that it seems to be an individual issue, while some things might be causing one person’s voice to crack up, the same issues will not affect another person.

 If you want to know how to stop voice cracks when singing then by far the easiest way to do it is to warm up.
 I know that a lot of singers do not warm up properly before singing, doing lip rolls for 30 seconds isn’t a sufficient warm-up, you should do several warm-up exercises for around 10-15 minutes.
-The warm-ups should also be related to the song you are singing, as different warmups are better for different kinds of music.
+The warm-ups should also be related to the song you are singing, as different warm-ups are better for different kinds of singing.

 Warming up is especially important if you are planning to sing during the morning hours, as during the night the extra mucus formed on your vocal cords and throat will make it difficult to sing.
-There are some singers that do not consider warmup to be important if they sing during the evening hours as their vocal cords are already warmed up form all the talking that they have done that day, the truth is that your voice is warmed up for speaking and not for singing.
+There are some singers that do not consider warming up to be important if they sing during the evening hours as their vocal cords are already warmed up from all the talking that they have done that day, the truth is that your voice is warmed up for speaking and not for singing.

 Bad falsetto singing can make your voice crack

-A lot of falsetto singers have a difficult time to sing without cracking up once in a while.
+A lot of falsetto singers have a difficult time singing without cracking up once in a while.
 If you are a female falsetto singer then my recommendation is to check out my article before continuing How to sing falsetto female? ( In 8 Easy Steps ), just to make sure you are doing it correctly.
 Singers who can not properly sing high notes with their head voice, often rely on their falsetto voice, the problem is that most of them do not actually develop their falsetto voice and this is why their falsetto voice keeps cracking.

 If you want to know how to sing falsetto without cracking, then the first thing to do is to observe yourself singing falsetto and to make sure that you are using falsetto correctly.
 If you are using falsetto sometimes, just as a backup plan when you can not hit the higher notes with your head voice then you probably can not sing falsetto correctly.
 Singers who are falsetto singers do not use their falsetto voice as a backup, simply put they focus on using their falsetto voice instead of their head voice.

 The truth is that you as a singer will have to come up with your own unique breathing technique while singing for each song that you are singing.
-There is virtually no point in leaning someone’s breathing technique because there are physical differences between everybody’s ability to breathe and their tempo in which they do it.
+There is virtually no point in learning someone’s breathing technique because there are physical differences between everybody’s ability to breathe and their tempo in which they do it.
 Simply put you will have to find your own unique breathing method, while still keeping in mind some guidelines for a good breathing technique.

 I will not go much in-depth about what kind of breathing technique will fix the voice cracks as I have already written an in-depth article about it, for more information check out my article Proper breathing technique for singing ( Top 12 Techniques ).

-Not knowing how to sing high notes
+Not knowing how to sing high notes makes the voice crack

 Odds are that your voice is cracking up while you are singing high notes, if this is the case then you will have to learn how to sing high notes correctly.
-While it is fairly normal to have your voice crack up once in a while as you are singing high notes, but if the problem keeps persisting then it might be the fault of your high notes singing technique.
+While it is fairly normal to have your voice crack once in a while as you are singing high notes, but if the problem keeps persisting then it might be the fault of your high notes singing technique.
 Just keep in mind that not everybody’s voice is able to sing high notes properly, and you might be among them.

-There is no point in trying yourself to sing high notes if your vocal cords do not have the ability to produce these higher notes, no matter if you are using your head voice or if you are using your falsetto voice.
+There is no point in trying to sing high notes if your vocal cords do not have the ability to produce these higher notes, no matter if you are using your head voice or if you are using your falsetto voice.

-Not taking care of your vocal cords to stop your voice cracks
+Take care of your vocal cords to stop your voice cracks

-There is no magic trick when it comes to your vocal cords, just avoid forcing them too much and allow your body to get plenty of rest in order tor repair the vocal cords, especially if they are hurting for a couple of days already.
+There is no magic trick when it comes to your vocal cords, just avoid forcing them too much and allow your body to get plenty of rest in order to repair the vocal cords, especially if they are hurting for a couple of days already.

 Yes, you heard it right you can actually fix your cracked voice by planning how you sing.
-This doesn’t mean that you need to make some elaborate plan on how you will singe each song, only do it for the tougher songs where your voice cracks up.
+This doesn’t mean that you need to make some elaborate plan on how you will sing each song, only do it for the tougher songs where your voice cracks up.
 My personal recommendation is to record yourself singing these tougher songs, this way it will be a lot easier to identify why and where your voice starts cracking up.

 You should also use a timer so you know specifically when the toughest parts of the song come and you can prepare ahead of it.
-You will probably need to improvise the first couple of times as you might get rid of eh cracking of your voice but the solution for it might have made your singing in general worse.
+You will probably need to improvise the first couple of times as you might get rid of the cracking of your voice but the solution for it might have made your singing in general worse.
 Just keep on practicing and sooner or later you will find the sweet spot where you can sing naturally and your voice doesn’t crack up.

 Just do not confuse your throat muscles with your vocal cords, especially if they are hurting.
 If your vocal cords hurt while you are singing then you are forcing yourself too much, if your throat muscles hurt then this is fairly normal for a couple of days.
 If you do not know if your vocal cords or throat muscles hurt then simply look to the right and then to the left, if your muscles hurt then it is a pretty sure bet that your throat muscles hurt.

-It is fairly normal if your voice cracks up while you are singing high notes, hopefully, after you have read muy article you already know why is your voice cracking up and most importantly how to fix it.
+It is fairly normal if your voice cracks while you are singing high notes, hopefully, after you have read my article you already know why is your voice cracking up and most importantly how to fix it.
 Just keep in mind that this is not something that can be fixed in a day or two, you will have to commit to fixing your vocal cracking for a couple of weeks, and hopefully, it will never come back.